 The system I use requires the need for containers.
 This is a bit of a pain, but it really makes it quick in the mornings.
 I have lunch box items stored in my pantry in baskets.
 One for drink bottles and lids, one for the containers and one for the lunch boxes and other bits and bobs I don’t use everyday.

-Of a school morning, I line up four lunch boxes, fill with containers and then throw in the food.
-Last step is to place a lunch box size freezer brick in the insulted case and place the entire lunch box inside.
+On a school morning, I line up four lunch boxes, fill with containers and then throw in the food.
+The last step is to place a lunch box size freezer brick in the insulted case and place the entire lunch box inside.
+This example is for the Benology lunch boxes.
+For other boxes with dividers, they just go directly in the insulated case with the ice brick.

 4. Use the freezer